 The performance of our cardiovascular systems naturally decreases as we age

-This is unsurprising when you consider that there are so many variables associated with hypertension and old age.
+This is not surprising when you consider that there are so many variables associated with hypertension and old age.
 These include our cholesterol and blood pressure levels.
 According to the Mayo Clinic, hypertension is more common in middle aged men, with women being at higher risk after the menopause.
-There are several reasons blood pressure rise with age.

 Here are several causes for blood pressure rise with age:

 - An older heart: Even if you have a healthy diet and exercise frequently, aging is inevitable.
 This will affect the body’s performance in pumping blood.
 The natural pacemaker system in the heart regulates heart beats.
 As we age there is a greater likelihood that some of the pathways of the heart’s pacemaker system will have fat deposits, which affect how the heart works.

 - Degeneration of the heart muscle cells and thicker cell walls are other reasons the heart’s aging might affect blood pressure.
 This can slow down the time the heart takes to fill with blood increasing pressure on the vessels.